Select any icon on the page for more information.

 FIRE evaluates colleges and universities' "speech codes," or written free speech policies, for how well they protect students' freedom of speech.
 ACTA believes an institution's commitment to free expression correlates with its commitment to academic excellence, facilitated through the free exchange of ideas.

-According to its mission statement, "The University of North Carolina Wilmington, the state’s coastal university, is dedicated to the integration of teaching and mentoring with research and service.
-Our commitment to student engagement, creative inquiry, critical thinking, thoughtful expression, and responsible citizenship is expressed in our baccalaureate and masters’ programs, as well as doctoral programs in areas of expertise that serve state needs.
-Our culture reflects our values of diversity and globalization, ethics and integrity, and excellence and innovation."
+"The University of North Carolina Wilmington, the state's coastal university, integrates teaching and mentoring with research and service.
+UNCW’s commitment to student engagement, creative inquiry, critical thinking, thoughtful expression, and civic responsibility defines the student experience.
+UNCW offers undergraduate, master's, and doctoral programs in areas of expertise that serve the needs of the state, as well as the needs of our local and global communities."
 [Source]

 2021-22 enrollment and tuition data, and four-year graduation rates for first-time, full-time freshmen who enrolled in Fall 2012, are derived from the National Center for Education Statistics’ College Navigator.